Some semi-direct products with free algebras of symmetric invariants: Examples related to the defining representation of

 \subsection{The case $k=0$}

-Here the ring of $G$-invariants on $V^*$ is generated by where each $\Delta_I(v)$ is the determinant of the corresponding submatrix of $v\in V^*$.
+Here the ring of $G$-invariants on $V^*$ is generated by where each $\Delta_I(v)$ is the determinant of the corresponding sub-matrix of $v\in V^*$.
 The generators are algebraically independent if and only if $m\le n+1$, see also \cite{gerry}.

 We are interested only in $m$ that are smaller than $n$.
 Let $n=qm+r$, where $0 < r \le m$, and let $I\subset \{1,\ldots, m\}$ be a subset of cardinality $r$.
 By choosing the corresponding $r$ columns of $v$ we get a matrix $w=v_I$.
 Set